 What is THE DEMOCRACY PROJECT about?

-We have long told stories of white male Founders as champions of democracy.
+GOLDNER: We have long told stories of our Founding Fathers as champions of democracy.
 Yet some of the barriers to social justice we live with today were created during the founding.
-The Democracy Project is an original 45-minute performance of our founding stories told from African American, Native American and female points of view, and it could not be more timely.
+The Democracy Project is an original 45-minute play about our founding stories told mainly from African American, Native American and female points of view, and it could not be more timely.

-Why did you assemble a whole team of playwrights?
+Why did Federal Hall assemble a whole team of playwrights?

-Having a diverse team of artists allowed us to really dig into the relevance these stories have to the politics of today.
-The group immediately seized onto the contradictions between the lofty words of the Founders and the reality experienced by those not represented at Federal Hall.
-They chose Ona Judge, one of the few African Americans who has a preserved written record about her experiences during this period, to lead the audience through the play.
+Having a diverse team of artists allowed us to dig into the relevance these stories have in our lives today.
+The group immediately locked onto the contradictions between the ideals expressed by the Founders, and the reality experienced by those not represented at Federal Hall.
+They chose Ona Judge to lead the audience through the play.
+She was enslaved by the Washingtons and has a unique, first-person published account* of her experiences during this period.

 How did you recruit so many award-winning playwrights for this collective enterprise?

-I think they were attracted to the idea of writing about our history at this particularly fraught moment and to the idea of working together.
-Now, with debate intensifying over American monuments and their meaning, they saw an exciting opportunity to make Federal Hall the place where we could broaden the conversation, not only about what a monument can be, but about the important stories often left out of our shared American history.
-They were struck by the fact that many of the historic conflicts portrayed in the play are issues we are still debating to this day—and I think our audiences will see that too.
+They were attracted to the idea of writing about our history at this particularly fraught moment and working together.
+Now, with debate intensifying over American monuments and their meaning, they saw an exciting opportunity to make Federal Hall the place where we could broaden the conversation, not only about what this historic place can be, but about the important stories often left out of our shared American history.
+They were struck by the fact that many of the historic conflicts portrayed in the play are issues we are still debating to this day—and our audiences will see that too.

 Quite a group to have in a room together!
 How did that go?

-When will the play open at Federal Hall?
+Why is this play running at Federal Hall?

-I can’t wait to see how the public responds to this unique, dramatic experience.
+I can’t wait to see how the public responds to this play.
 So many of the issues we are dealing with right now have been debated right from the start.
 How much power should the President have?
 How can we protect the rights of the individual?
 What is the legacy of slavery?
 What is the legacy of treaties we made with Native Americans?
-So I think folks will be excited by how relevant this history is to their lives.
+So I think folks will be excited by how relevant Federal Hall’s history is to their lives.